Preboot Execution Environment: Acceptance

 All the above-mentioned projects, when they are able to boot/install more than one OS, work under a "Boot Manager - Boot Loader" paradigm.
 The initial NBP is a Boot Manager able to retrieve its own configuration and deploy a menu of booting options.
 The user selects a booting option and an OS dependent Boot Loader is downloaded and run in order to continue with the selected specific booting procedure.

 Sibling environments

 Apple has come up with a very similar network boot approach under the umbrella of the Boot Server Discovery Protocol (BSDP) specification.
 BSDP v0.1 was initially published by Apple in August 1999 and its last v1.0.8 was published in September 2010.

-The OS X Server includes a system tool called NetBoot.
+Mac OS X Server included a system tool called NetBoot.
 A NetBoot client uses BSDP to dynamically acquire resources that enable it to boot a suitable operating system.
 BSDP is crafted on top of DHCP using vendor-specific information to provide the additional NetBoot functionality not present in standard DHCP.
 The protocol is implemented in client firmware.
 At boot time, the client obtains an IP address via DHCP then discovers boot servers using BSDP.
 Each BSDP server responds with boot information consisting of: